leaningtech/cheerp-meta/pages/Cheerp-specific-clang-options.md

   `-cheerp-bounds-check`                Generate debug code for bounds-checking array and object members accesses

-  `-cheerp-cfg-legacy`                  Use the legacy relooper algorithm to render the cfg

   `-cheerp-dump-bc`                     Output the final BC file

   `-cheerp-fix-wrong-func-casts`        Generate wrappers for functions casted to types with more arguments